 First the Good news

-You passed your PGCE, schools direct, teach first training with flying colours but you are not quite the finished article, in fact Ive 34 years I dont feel I am the finished article, this is teaching and learning and we never ever get there!.
+You passed your PGCE, schools direct, teach first training with flying colours but you are not quite the finished article, in fact even after 36 years I never felt I was the finished article, this is teaching and learning and we never ever get there!
 However you do now know how a classroom works, you have been observed and met required standards.
-In fact you might feel you survived – no one rioted, discipline wasnt as bad as you thought it might be and deep down you did experience the sheer delight of pupils learning in your classroom.
+In fact you might feel you survived – no one rioted, discipline wasn’t as bad an issue as you thought it might be and deep down you did experience the sheer delight of pupils learning in your classroom.
 You have had interviews and got a job and now you get paid too.

 Now the challenge